 - a true reflection of your wishes.

 Anyone can try writing a will.
 You can write one on a beer mat, but it probably won’t cover all aspects of your life.
-You can buy a will pack at most stationers, but it’s easy to make a mistake and expose the will to challenge.
+You can buy a will pack at most stationers, make sure it’s not an English Law one!
+It’s easy to make a mistake and expose the will to challenge.
 You may get a free will through your company or Union, but they often don’t cover everything you think they do or all that you’d like covered.

 You can get other professionals to write it but most have no specific training or, at best, only a few hours of training on will writing and estate planning.
 Your safest option by far for making a will is to use the services of a fully-trained, specialist member of the Institute of Scottish Professional Willwriters.
 I also happily check existing wills, for free, to ensure they cover all your wishes.